Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 What do you do with all the knowledge?
 Don’t make a common mistake and silo it away in your department.
 Share it with your organization so that you can get support for your goals and challenges.

-Once you expose other stakeholders to what’s going on, you establish a clear understanding of what marketing actually does.
+Once you let other stakeholders know what’s going on, you establish a clear understanding of what marketing actually does.
 That builds support and eliminates the common misconception that everyone “knows marketing.”
 They’ll see how much work it takes just to get a high-quality blog post onto the website and start to empathize with your cause.

-Here are some simple ways to create marketing ambassadors across your organization:
+Here are simple ways to create marketing ambassadors across your organization:

 • Share the marketing plan and explain why: Share your marketing plan with relevant stakeholders.
-You can extract a cliff notes version and explain why certain things are being done to establish a greater level of transparency.
-When you’re accountable to your peers they can also help you.
+You can extract a Cliff Notes version and establish a greater level of transparency by explaining why certain things are being done.
+When you’re accountable to your peers, they can also help you.

 • Host an open house with marketing: Establish a marketing open house as an internal event.
 Make it a party!
-Bring your vendors, have the public relations team explain their tactics, witness the social media teams monitor threads, or watch a demo of the software platforms that publish content into the market.
+Bring your vendors, have the public relations team explain their tactics, witness the social media team monitor threads, or watch a demo of the software platforms that publish content into the market, like open source content management system (CMS) Drupal.
 Don’t be afraid to show the skeletons in your marketing closet.
-It can help build a “we’re on the same team” mindset.
+It can help build a “We’re on the same team” mindset.

-• Hold fireside chats: Similar to the open house, a fireside chat allows the marketing team to highlight one or two topics presented by a member of the marketing team or an external thought leader.
+• Hold fireside chats: Similar to the open house, a fireside chat allows the marketing team to highlight one or two topics presented by a member of the team or an external thought leader.
 The style can range from conversational to a more formal presentation, but always remember to leave time for questions at the end.
+One topic might involve educating attendees about the “tech” side of “martech.”
+You could explain what a digital experience platform (DXP) is, for instance, because it gives you the opportunity to discuss the various tools, such as marketing automation platforms or headless CMSs, that can compose a DXP.

-Once you’ve increased support across your organization, your marketing technology team can be more effective in everything you do.
+Once you’ve increased support across your organization, your martech team can be more effective in everything you do.
 That gives you more organizational trust to pivot when there are new opportunities and good reasons to change direction.
-Agility doesn’t just come from moving fast.
+Agility doesn’t just come from moving quickly.
 Let’s explore what it really means to be agile and practice the methodology.

 Martech and software development aren’t the same thing, but they do have a lot in common.
-You need to plan out your yearly roadmap and still have the flexibility to jump on new business opportunities as you go.
-That’s why our M.A.R.T.E.C.H. competency framework includes “agile.”
+You need to plan your yearly roadmap and still have the flexibility to jump on new business opportunities as you go.
+That’s why our M.A.R.T.E.C.H. competency framework includes “Agile.”

-A common misconception is that agile just means to move quickly and change directions.
+A common misconception is that agile just means to move and change directions quickly.
 That’s a part of it, but it’s never that simple.
-You need to adopt the Agile methodology and study it to really get the benefit.
+You need to adopt the Agile methodology and study it to really benefit.

 Start by reading about the foundations of Agile.
 Then, get more specific by researching how marketers use Agile methodologies successfully.
 Share what you find with others in your office.
 Imagine what your process might look like in Agile-mode and advocate for changes in that direction.